AleksandrRogov/DynamicsWebApi/README.md

 - [X] TypeScript declaration files `d.ts` `Added in v.1.5.3`.
 - [X] Implement `Content-ID` header to reference a request in a Change Set in a batch operation `Added in v.1.5.6`.
 - [X] Change Tracking `Added in v.1.5.11`.
-- [ ] Upload DynamicsWebApi declaration files to DefinitelyTyped repository.
+- [ ] Refactoring and conversion to TypeScript - coming with `v.2.0`!
+Stay tuned!

 Many more features to come!